bjornmeansbear/contemporary.ookb.co/ContemporaryLaunchTweaks.md

 ## Bios
 - Figure out what to do about text overflowing edges of pages…
+- Board w/ titles in separate container; need to make them also close when other bios activate.

+- The 'Email List' in footer is not the same on each page.

 ===========

 TK from deana:
 1. News Reel content
-2. Projects text content
-3. Press Release (you may need to format this.
-It should be a PDF.)
-4. TC Fact Sheet
+2. TC Fact Sheet

 Changes to web: